Kathleen L. Collins, MD, PhD, Director

 Goutham Narla, MD, PhD, Associate Director

-Division Chief of Genetic Medicine and Associate Professor of Internal Medicine
+Division Chief of Genetic Medicine and Professor of Internal Medicine

 Dr. Narla earned a BS from Santa Clara University in California and an MD/PhD from Mount Sinai School of Medicine in New York.
 He also completed a residency in Internal Medicine and a fellowship in Medical Genetics at Mount Sinai.
 Following fellowship, he worked at Case Western Reserve University as an Associate Professor.
 In 2018, he joined Michigan Medicine as Division Chief of Genetic Medicine.
 Dr. Narla's current research focuses on the identification and characterization of the key negative regulators, tumor suppressor proteins, cancer development and progression, and the development of small molecule-based therapies that activate tumor suppressor genes for cancer treatment.

 Justine is responsible for the overall management of the MSTP Office and student services.